KamKam0/printers/README.md

 # Printers
 Printers is a simple to use module that allows you print a pdf or a text file.
+For now, this module only work on macs.

 ## Installation
 ```js